Pentti Linkola: Ideas

 Linkola's views have been sometimes described as "ecofascist".
 He believed that democracy was a mistake, saying he preferred dictatorships, and only radical change can prevent ecological collapse.
 He contended that the human populations of the world, regardless if they are developed or underdeveloped, do not deserve to survive at the expense of the biosphere as a whole.
 In May 1994, Linkola was featured on the front page of The Wall Street Journal Europe.
 He said he was for a radical reduction in the world population and was quoted as saying about a future world war, "If there were a button I could press, I would sacrifice myself without hesitating, if it meant millions of people would die."

 Linkola's writings describe in emotional detail the environmental degradation he witnessed.
 He dedicated his 1979 Toisinajattelijan päiväkirjasta (From the Diary of a Dissident) to German far-left militants Andreas Baader and Ulrike Meinhof, stating that "they are the signposts, not Jesus of Nazareth or Albert Schweitzer".
 He supported acts of terrorism such as the 2004 Madrid train bombings as he viewed them as disruptions to a society that is responsible for the degradation of the Earth.
 When asked in 2007 why he had not himself become a terrorist, Linkola said that he lacked the ability and bravery.

-Linkola was pleased to see the rise of Greta Thunberg, a Swedish activist seventy years younger: "I follow very closely what is said about her.
-After all, she's even a great girl in a little crazy way.
-Let's see how long she can still fight."